 Once a third party makes a report to the court, the court will determine whether a power of attorney should be terminated.
 The court may also decide to terminate the powers if there is evidence that the principal lacks mental capacity or is being abused by their agent(s).

-How the Principal Can Revoke the Power of Attorney
+How the Principal Can Take Away the Power of Attorney From Someone

 Once the principal has given a power of attorney, they can revoke it at any time.